miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/conv2d/index.rst

    .. py:method:: init_weight_bias()

       Initializes the learnable weight (kernel) and bias parameters of the convolutional layer.
-      This initialization is delegated to the C++ backend, likely using the 'init_method' specified (e.g., "He").
+      This initialization is delegated to the C++ backend, using the 'init_method' specified (e.g., "He").